ska-sa/tango-simlib/doc/intro.rst

 .. code-block:: bash

     $ tango-simlib-tango-simulator-generator --sim-data-file Weather.xmi\
-                                 --dserver-name weather
+                                             --dserver-name weather-DS
+                                             --directory .

-This will generate a python script file in your current working directory named ``weather.py``.
+This will generate a python executable file in your current working directory named ``weather-DS``.

 In order to run this generated device simulator code, you can execute the ``tango-launcher`` script, a helper script which will register the *TANGO* device server, setup any required device properties and in turn start up the device server process, all in one go.

 .. code-block:: bash